Insurance Contracts

 Personal Contracts

 Property insurance contracts are personal contracts between the insured and the insurer.
 Property insurance covers the insured for the financial losses of property damage or loss, not the property itself.
 If the insured sells the property, the insurance does not transfer with it.
 The insurance cannot be assigned to anyone else without the insurer's consent.
 If property and liability contracts could be freely assigned, then someone who presents a low risk for the covered loss could buy a policy and sell it or give it to someone with a higher risk, rendering the premium inadequate to cover the greater loss exposure.
-For instance, a parent could buy automobile insurance for himself, then decide to assign the policy to his teenage child, who generally would have to pay a higher rate, since teenagers have a higher accident rate than other groups.
+For instance, a parent could buy automobile insurance for himself, then assign the policy to his teenage child, who would otherwise pay a higher rate, since teenagers have a higher accident rate than other groups.

 On the other hand, life insurance policies can be freely assigned, because the person insured remains the same.
 Indeed, many people who have acquired a terminal illness have sold their life insurance policies to 3rd parties to get money to treat their illness or to provide care.